-- GRAPE at Company Level performed twice a year as described above. - Issue Based Risk Assessment (IBRA), which is mainly a risk assessment, based on events occurred with a high frequency and impact on a specific process (ad-hoc basis).
-The approach is the same as per GRAPE process, but the scope is a specific issue or process.
+Risk Management department also perform an Issue Based Risk Assessment (IBRA), which is mainly a risk assessment, based on events occurred with a high frequency and impact on a specific process (ad-hoc basis).

 For the IBRA specific scoring grid and evaluation method are adapted to the process and validated by the Risk Assessment participants and the whole process is mentioned in the final report for a global overview.